 Coconut oil promotes circulation in the joints.
 Taking it internally will provide the greatest benefit but applying it externally can help as well.
 A gentle massage of coconut oil will lubricate stiff joints.
 I guess you could say that coconut oil greases the joints and loosens them up for better mobility.
 I would apply it as often as possible.
 It soaks in quickly.

-Coconut oil also acts as a pain reliever for arthritis sufferers.
+Coconut oil may act as a pain reliever for arthritis sufferers.
 The oil works best when you warm it first and then apply it directly to the painful muscles or joints.
-Doing this increases blood supply to the area, reduces pain and swelling, and is very soothing and healing.
+Doing this increases blood supply to the area, which is known to reduce pain and swelling.

 Now hold onto your seats folks.
 This last benefit is a bit mind-blowing.
 Well at least to me because I had never considered that arthritis was related to infection.